mqttjs/MQTT.js/README.md

 This repo bundles TypeScript definition files for use in TypeScript projects and to support tools that can read `.d.ts` files.

 ### Pre-requisites
-Before you can begin using these TypeScript definitions with your project, you need to make sure your project meets a few of these requirements:
+Before you can begin using these TypeScript definitions with your project, you need to make sure your project meets these requirements:
  * TypeScript >= 2.1
  * Set tsconfig.json: `{"compilerOptions" : {"moduleResolution" : "node"}, ...}`
+ * Includes the TypeScript definitions for Node and [ws](https://www.npmjs.com/package/ws).
+These types are used as parameters to some of the MQTT client's APIs and if you don't install them they get treated as `any`, which means you lose type safety.
- * Includes the TypeScript definitions for node.
-You can use npm to install this by typing the following into a terminal window:
+   Use npm to install them by typing the following into a terminal window:
-   `npm install --save-dev @types/node`
+   `npm install --save-dev @types/node @types/ws`

-### Typescript example
+### TypeScript example
 ```
 import * as mqtt from "mqtt"
 let client : mqtt.MqttClient = mqtt.connect('mqtt://test.mosquitto.org')